 HPV vaccination

 HPV vaccination is a safe and effective way to help prevent cervical cancer.
-Gardasil 9 is the FDA -approved vaccine for females and males aged 9 to 45 years in the United States.
-Gardasil 9 is nearly 100% effective in preventing cancer caused by all seven cancer-causing HPV types (16, 18, 31, 33, 45, 52, and 58) that it targets.
-It also prevents most genital warts.
+Gardasil 9 is the FDA -approved vaccine for females and males aged 9 to 45 in the United States.
+Gardasil 9 is approved to prevent precancers and cancers caused by seven cancer-causing HPV types (16, 18, 31, 33, 45, 52, and 58) and to prevent genital warts caused by HPV types 6 and 11.
+The HPV vaccine does not treat an existing HPV infection.

 Timing of HPV vaccination

-Because HPV is transmitted sexually, the HPV vaccine offers the most protection when given before a person becomes sexually active.
-Those who are already sexually active may get less benefit from the vaccine.
-This is because sexually active people may have been exposed to some of the HPV types targeted by the vaccine.
+The HPV vaccine offers the most protection when given before a person becomes sexually active.
+Those who are already sexually active may benefit less from the vaccine.
+This is because sexually active people may have been exposed to some of the HPV types the vaccine targets.

-The Centers for Disease Control and Prevention recommends routine HPV vaccination for girls and boys at age 11 or 12 years, and the series can be started at age 9 years.
-For young people who weren't vaccinated within the age recommendations, HPV vaccination is recommended up to age 26 years.
-Some adults between the ages of 27 and 45 years who are not already vaccinated may decide to get the HPV vaccine after talking with their doctor about their risk of new HPV infections.
+The Centers for Disease Control and Prevention (CDC) recommends routine HPV vaccination for girls and boys at age 11 or 12, and the vaccine can be given starting at age 9.
+For young people who weren't vaccinated within the age recommendations, HPV vaccination is recommended up to age 26.
+Some adults between the ages of 27 and 45 who are not already vaccinated may decide to get the HPV vaccine after talking with their doctor about their risk of new HPV infections.

 Cervical cancer screening

-Routine cervical cancer screening with HPV tests and Pap tests is also an important way to prevent cervical cancer.
-These tests can find abnormal cell changes and precancers that can be treated before they turn into cancer.
-So it is important for people with a cervix to have regular screening tests starting in their early 20s.
+Two widely used screening tests are HPV tests and cytology tests (also known as Pap test or Pap smear).
+These tests can find high-risk HPV infections and abnormal cell changes and precancers that can be treated before they turn into cancer.
+So it is important for people with a cervix to have regular screening tests starting in their 20s.
 Learn more about screening with the HPV test and Pap test.

 Condoms

-Condoms, which prevent some sexually transmitted diseases, decrease the risk of HPV transmission.
+Condoms, which prevent some sexually transmitted diseases, can decrease the risk of HPV transmission.
 However, they do not completely prevent it.
-Exposure to HPV is still possible in areas that are not protected by the condom.
+Therefore, exposure to HPV is still possible in areas that are not covered by the condom.

 If you want to know more about cancer and how it is treated, or if you wish to know about clinical trials for your type of cancer, you can call the NCI's Cancer Information Service at 1-800-422-6237, toll free.
 A trained information specialist can talk with you and answer your questions.